kije/gatsby-plugin-offline-next/README.md

 ### App shell and server logs

-Server logs (like from [Netlify analytics](https://www.netlify.com/products/analytics/)) may show a large number of pageviews to a route like `/offline-plugin-app-shell-fallback/index.html`, this is a result of `gatsby-plugin-offline` adding an [app shell](https://developers.google.com/web/fundamentals/architecture/app-shell) to the page.
+Server logs (like from [Netlify analytics](https://www.netlify.com/products/analytics/)) may show a large number of pageviews to a route like `/offline-plugin-app-shell-fallback/index.html`, this is a result of `gatsby-plugin-offline-next` adding an [app shell](https://developers.google.com/web/fundamentals/architecture/app-shell) to the page.
 The app shell is a minimal amount of user interface that can be cached offline for reliable performance loading on repeat visits.
 The shell can be loaded from the cache, and the content of the site loaded into the shell by the service worker.

 ### Using with gatsby-plugin-manifest